-This score was achieved because it is accessible, though by an unpaved road that extends off of Euclid Ave.
+This score was achieved because it is accessible, though by an unpaved ingress/egress easement that extends off of Euclid Ave.
 The property also contains outstanding aesthetic characteristics (mature pine and cypress trees and native orchids).
 The property did score slightly lower because it is not visible from main county roads and so does not enhance the aesthetic setting of the County.
-There is potential for nature based recreation, though only on this portion of the slough and not on surrounding private conservation lands.
+There is potential for nature based recreation, though there is a range of ambivalence to opposition from adjoining homeowners to creation of a public destination here and in any case, recreation could only occur only on this portion of the slough and not on surrounding private conservation lands.